Before 2020, the NHS in England experienced increasing demand and declining performance on its main waiting time measures.

 How long are waiting times in A&E?

-The number of people going to A&E was slightly above to pre-pandemic levels in summer 2023.
+The number of people going to A&E was slightly above pre-pandemic levels in winter 2024.
 The proportion of patients spending more than 4 hours in hospital A&E grew substantially between 2015 and 2020.
 A new record high of 50.4% was reached in December 2022.
+In January 2025, 42.3% of patients waited over 4 hours in hospital A&E.

-The number of patients waiting over 12 hours for admission after a decision to admit has increased substantially over the past two years.
+The number of patients waiting over 12 hours for admission after a decision to admit has increased substantially since the middle of 2021.

 Source: NHS England, Accident and Emergency Attendances and Emergency Admissions